rbermani/ib-api/README.md

 ## API Coverage

-The following messages are supported.
+The following messages are supported (in theory).

 ### Requests
 * MktDataReq